FAQEUCyber Resilience Act

 Citations

-Does a pre-order or contract signed before manufacture is complete count as placing on the market?
+Under CRA Blue Guide concepts, does a pre-order before manufacture is complete count as placing on the market?

 No.